rsksmart/rif-relay-contracts/Readme.md

       SomeContract
    };
 ```

-#### How to generate a new distributable version

-1. Bump the version on the `package.json` file.
-2. Commit and push any changes included the bump.

-#### For Github

-1. Run `npm pack` to generate the tarball to be publish as release on github.
-2. Generate a new release on github and upload the generated tarball.

-#### For NPM

-1. Run `npm login` to login to your account on npm registry.
-2. Run `npm publish` to generate the distributable version for NodeJS.

-#### For direct use

-1. Run `npm run dist` to generate the distributable version.
-2. Commit and push the dist folder with the updated version to the repository on master.

-#### How to allow tokens

-Once you have the contracts deployed you need to allow tokens to be able to work with them on the rif relay system, you have some commands you can use:

-1. To allow a specific token you run `npm run allowTokens <TOKEN_ADDRESSES> <NETWORK_NAME>` where:
-* `<TOKEN_ADDRESSES>` is a list (separated by comma) of the token addresses you want to allow on the available verifiers.
-* `<NETWORK_NAME>` it's an optional parameter for the network name from the `truffle.js` (default value is `regtest`) **Important: Should be the same network name you use for the deployment.**

-2. To retrieve the allowed tokens you can run `npm run allowedTokens` and that will prompt the tokens allowed on the console.

-#### Contract Addresses

-Each time you run `npm run deploy <NETWORK_NAME>` a json file is updated with the new contract addresses on the root of this project, that file is called `contract-addresses.json` and it contains all the addresses of the deployed contracts on the selected network.
-This file also is being exported on the distributable version to provide the consumers a way to know the contract addresses on testnet and mainnet when we start to deliver this as a node js dependency.

-#### Contract Addresses on development
+### Contract Addresses

 When you are working on develop and making changes to the contract and deploying several times the config file will be updated each time a migration is executed.
 To use these new addresses each time you make a change and keep all updated you can change the way you import this dependency on your project, basically you need to keep this repo in the same folder as your project and the change your package.json file to import this dependency like this `"@rsksmart/rif-relay-contracts": "../rif-relay-contracts",` instead of having the repository url.
 That will let you have always the latest version and addresses for your contracts.

 #### Husky and linters

-We use husky to check linters and code styles on commits, if you commit your changes and the commit fails on lint or prettier checks you can use these command to check and fix the errors before trying to commit again:
+We use husky to check linters and code styles on commits, if you commit your changes and the commit fails on lint or prettier checks you can use these commands to check and fix the errors before trying to commit again:

 * `npm run lint:ts`: to check linter bugs for typescript
 * `npm run lint:ts:fix`: to fix linter bugs for typescript
 * `npm run lint:sol`: to see bugs on solidity
-* `npm run prettier`: to check codestyles errors
+* `npm run prettier`: to check code style errors
-* `npm run prettier:fix`: to fix codestyles errors
+* `npm run prettier:fix`: to fix code style errors

+#### Generating a new distributable version

+**IMPORTANT: when you publish a version postinstall scripts must be disabled.
+This is disabled by default, don't push any changes to the postinstall scripts section in the `package.json` file.**

+1. Run the `npm run dist` command to generate the dist folder with the distributable version inside.
+2. Bump the version on the `package.json` file (not strictly needed).
+3. Commit and push any changes, including the version bump.

+##### For GitGub

+1. Run `npm pack` to generate the tarball to be published as a release on GitHub.
+2. Generate a new release on GitHub and upload the generated tarball.

+##### For NPM

+1. Run `npm login` to login to your account on npm registry.
+2. Run `npm publish` to generate the distributable version for NodeJS.

+##### For direct use (no publishing)

+No extra steps are needed beyond generating the dist folder and merging it to `master`.